mithatercan/youtube-clone/README.md

 ### Completed! 🥳

 The app is ready to go.
-Check the local host.
+Check the localhost.

 ## LICENCE